nwhitehead/luacommander/README.md

 * Run code for each line of a file, then run more code to print summary results
 * Automatically splits lines into fields with a programmable field separator
 * Handy iterators predefined for common tasks (order by keys, order by values)
+* Overwrite original files with new output (with backups)

 ## Examples